XDcobra/Fluttida/README.md

 ### Native libcurl stacks (Android NDK and iOS)

-The lab app also includes native libcurl stacks to compare behavior outside the platform HTTP clients:
+The lab app also includes native libcurl stacks to compare behavior outside the platform HTTP clients.
+In case you want to include your own libcurl builds, read the following how-to:

 - Android NDK (libcurl)
   - **See [android/README-libcurl.md](example_app/fluttida/android/README-libcurl.md) for full setup instructions** (libraries, headers, CA bundle).